apoorva-saxena/CV/README.md

 [Skills](#Skills) | [Education](#Education) | [Experience](#Experience) | [Projects](#Projects) | [Interests](#Interests) | [Reviews](#Reviews)

-I am a Web developer and an experienced Quality Assurance Tester with a bachelors in both Computer Science and Education.
+I am a Web developer and an experienced Quality Assurance Tester with a B.tech in Computer Science and B.A. in Education.
 Since May 2016 I have been part of a 12 week intensive Web-Development coding bootcamp to improve my technical knowledge and get more hands on experience with Real-world Projects.

 I have insatiable appetite for knowledge and am seeking a company where I can contribute hands on experience to crafting clean and reusable code as a Junior Web Developer.